humbleguidant/LaravelAPI/README.md

 Proceed to the routes directory and open the api.php file and create the endpoints that will reference the methods created earlier in the ApiController. <br/> <br/>
 ![alt text](https://github.com/humbleguidant/LaravelAPI/blob/master/Screenshots/routes.PNG?raw=true) <br/> <br/>

+# Image Storage
+To make images accessible from the web, you should create a symbolic link from public/storage to storage/app/public.
+Utilizing this folder convention will keep your publicly accessible files in one directory that can be easily shared across deployments. <br /> <br />

+To create the symbolic link, you may use the storage:link Artisan command: <br /> <br/>

+$ php artisan storage:link

 # Create a Person Record
 Locate the callApi() function in our ApiController. <br/> <br/>
 ![alt text](https://github.com/humbleguidant/LaravelAPI/blob/master/Screenshots/callapi.PNG?raw=true) <br/> <br/>